apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataproc.rst

     :start-after: [START how_to_cloud_dataproc_trigger_workflow_template]
     :end-before: [END how_to_cloud_dataproc_trigger_workflow_template]

+Also for all this action you can use operator in the deferrable mode:

+.. exampleinclude:: /../../tests/system/providers/google/cloud/dataproc/example_dataproc_workflow.py
+    :language: python
+    :dedent: 4
+    :start-after: [START how_to_cloud_dataproc_trigger_workflow_template_async]
+    :end-before: [END how_to_cloud_dataproc_trigger_workflow_template_async]

 The inline operator is an alternative.
 It creates a workflow, run it, and delete it afterwards:
 :class:`~airflow.providers.google.cloud.operators.dataproc.DataprocInstantiateInlineWorkflowTemplateOperator`: